Learning Abroad Center

 Soumbédioune Market

 Both the artisan market and the adjacent fish market.
-Students can find baskets, jewelry, woodcarvings, and many other things or stop by and see what the catch of the day is.
+You can find baskets, jewelry, woodcarvings, and many other things or stop by and see what the catch of the day is.

 Latitude